andres-epam/directory-tree/README.md

   squash
 ```

-To execute the app, there are 3 ways to do it, feel free to use any you want:
+To execute the app run the command:

 - `npm start`
-- `node directories.js`
-- `./start.sh`

 ## Test